leanix/vsm-discovery-github-action/README.md

 **Default:** /bom.json

-**Recommendation:** Generate the SBOM file during the same CI/CD to ensure the data is up-to-date
+**Recommendation:** Generate the SBOM file during the same CI/CD to ensure the data is up-to-date.
+Even if the SBOM file is not found the service registration will go through.

 #### `additional-data`
 A key-value object holding any additional metadata about the service you want to bring into VSM.